How to Review Your Operations

 Look back at the “aim” part of your goal from the previous step and compare it to where you would like your business to be.
 For example, have you still not made the retail partnership you’d hoped to this year?
 If so, what has gotten in the way of your meeting this goal?
 And then, ask yourself what not having reached the goal expressed in the aim means for your business.
 Maybe you’re missing significant revenue without retail pickup.
 Townsend acknowledges these are really tough questions for an entrepreneur, but that’s OK.
 “When you take a reality capture of where you are, I highly encourage you to remove shame, guilt, regret, ‘what-ifs– remove all of those things [and] be honest yourself,” she advised.
 The answers will put your priorities into perspective, fast.

-Townsend defined a business’ operations as, broadly, its people, processes, prices and performance.
+Townsend defined a business’ operations as, broadly, its people, prices and performance and processes.

 At this stage of the GROW flow, “people” refers to your customers and how they feel about your product or service.
 Does their feedback align with your intention?